ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 </div>

 ## Initial Conditions
 When configuring the ego vehicle using the C++ client or the Python client.
-You can assign the initial conditions for the ego vehicle:
+The user can assign the initial conditions for the ego vehicle:

 **position**: Initial position on the map on the x,y,z axis.
 ```json